RNA-induced silencing complex: Discovery

 Hannon and his colleagues attempted to identify the RNAi mechanisms involved in gene silencing, by dsRNAs, in Drosophila cells.
 Drosophila S2 cells were transfected with a lacZ expression vector to quantify gene expression with β-galactosidase activity.
 Their results showed co-transfection with lacZ dsRNA significantly reduced β-galactosidase activity compared to control dsRNA.
 Therefore, dsRNAs control gene expression via sequence complementarity.

 S2 cells were then transfected with Drosophila cyclin E dsRNA.
-Cycline E is an essential gene for cell cycle progression into the S phase.
+Cyclin E is an essential gene for cell cycle progression into the S phase.
 Cyclin E dsRNA arrested the cell cycle at the G_{1} phase (before the S phase).
 Therefore, RNAi can target endogenous genes.

 In addition, cyclin E dsRNA only diminished cyclin E RNA — a similar result was also shown using dsRNA corresponding to cyclin A which acts in S, G_{2} and M phases of the cell cycle.
 This shows the characteristic hallmark of RNAi: the reduced levels of mRNAs correspond to the levels of dsRNA added.

 To test whether their observation of decreased mRNA levels was a result of mRNA being targeted directly (as suggested by data from other systems), Drosophila S2 cells were transfected with either Drosophila cyclin E dsRNAs or lacZ dsRNAs and then incubated with synthetic mRNAs for cyclin E or lacZ.

 Cells transfected with cyclin E dsRNAs only showed degradation in cyclin E transcripts — the lacZ transcripts were stable.
 Conversely, cells transfected with lacZ dsRNAs only showed degradation in lacZ transcripts and not cyclin E transcripts.
 Their results led Hannon and his colleagues to suggest RNAi degrades target mRNA through a 'sequence-specific nuclease activity'.
 They termed the nuclease enzyme RISC.
 Later Devanand Sarkar and his colleagues Prasanna K. Santhekadur and Byoung Kwon Yoo at the Virginia Commonwealth University elucidated the RISC activity and its molecular mechanism in cancer cells and they identified another new component of the RISC, called AEG-1 [47].